 These hybrids seed about freely in many gardens and can become something of a nuisance, intruding into plantings where unwelcome.
 Fortunately, the bulbs are never very deep and are easily moved, even in flower.
 In my own garden, the stray seedlings have been rounded up and segregated in a bed adjacent to a parking area.
 When they are grouped like this, instead of being scattered throughout the garden, they make quite an impact when in flower.
 Photo by Rodger Whitlock

 Chionodoxa luciliae syn.
 Scilla luciliae a free spreading early Spring small bulb that is known as Glory of the Snow.
 It is native of Western Turkey near Izmir.
 It has 2 to 3 violet blue flowers in a loose raceme that are white at the base of the tepals with white filaments.
+The flowers of C. lucileae are slightly larger than those of C. forbesii, with somewhat more parallel tepal margins.
+The inflorescence is erect to ascending on stems four to eight inches (10 to 20 cm) tall.
+Sometimes it is sold in pink and white forms, possibly hybrids.
 Flowers are upward facing, about 3.5 cm. wide.
-Photos John Lonsdale and David Pilling.
+First three photos by John Lonsdale and David Pilling.

 Chionodoxa sardensis syn.
 Scilla sardensis has up to 22 bell to star-shaped flowers up to 2.5 cm wide in a loose one-sided raceme.
 It is purple-violet in bud, violet at opening, fading to violet blue with very little white in the center apart from the filaments.
 Photo of flowers from Arnold Trachtenberg is probably of this species from Western Turkey although it could also be a hybrid.
 Photo of bulbs, seed pods and seed by David Pilling, the coin is about an inch in size and the grid 10 mm.